Basics

 This phase isn't just about collecting preliminary insights for the main study but about gauging the effectiveness of your methods and drawing insights to refine your approach.

 Reflections on the design of your study should follow pilot testing.
-The final design that you decide on should be comprehensively informed by any useful insight you gather from your pilot study.
+The final design that you decide on should be informed by any useful insight you gather from your pilot study.

 Pilot studies are especially useful when they help identify design issues.
 You can adjust aspects of your study if you found they did not prove effective in collecting insights during your pilot study.